Timothy Slama, D.O.

 Speaking of HealthStomachache in children: How to know if it's seriousJuly 16, 2021

-The end-of-the-year holidays are perfect for family gatherings, shopping excursions and workplace potlucks.
-These, in turn, can lead to an uninvited guest: norovirus, which causes people to become sick with cramping, stomach pain, nausea, vomiting and diarrhea.
-Norovirus is a highly contagious virus.
+The holiday season is perfect for family gatherings, shopping excursions and workplace potlucks.
+Bet these activities can lead to an uninvited guest: norovirus.
+This contagious virus causes people to become sick and experience cramping, stomach pain, nausea, vomiting and diarrhea.

 People with norovirus illness are contagious from the moment they begin feeling sick and for the first few days after they recover.
-There is no vaccine to prevent norovirus and there is no medication to treat norovirus.
-Prevention is up to each of us.
+With no vaccine to prevent norovirus and no medication to treat norovirus, prevention is up to you.

-Anyone can get infected with norovirus and become sick.
-Also, you can get norovirus illness many times in your life.
+Anyone can be infected with norovirus and become sick.
+Also, it's possible to be infected with norovirus many times in your life.
 Noroviruses are a group of related viruses that can cause gastroenteritis, which is an inflammation of the stomach and intestines.

 Each year, norovirus causes approximately 20 million illnesses, resulting in tens of thousands of hospitalizations and hundreds of deaths.
-If you have norovirus illness, you can feel extremely ill and throw up or have diarrhea many times a day.
+If you are infected with norovirus, you can feel ill and throw up or have diarrhea many times a day.
 This can lead to dehydration, especially in young children, older adults and people with other illnesses.
 Norovirus is the leading cause of foodborne illness outbreaks in Minnesota.